 The Kor Cycle

-Vear-The First Dreamer
+Vear-The Odyssey of the Dreamer

 Outline – Book 2: The Price of Possibility